Lightning-Universe/lightning-flash/docs/source/general/data.rst

     trainer.fit(model, dm)

-2. The DataSource
+2. The Input
 _________________

-We start by implementing the ``ImageClassificationFoldersDataSource``.
+We start by implementing the ``ImageClassificationFoldersInput``.
 The ``load_data`` method will produce a list of files and targets from the given directory.
 The ``load_sample`` method will load the given file as a ``PIL.Image``.
-Here's the full ``ImageClassificationFoldersDataSource``:
+Here's the full ``ImageClassificationFoldersInput``:

 .. code-block:: python

     from PIL import Image
     from torchvision.datasets.folder import make_dataset
     from typing import Any, Dict
-    from flash.core.data.data_source import DataSource, DefaultDataKeys
+    from flash.core.data.io.input import Input, DataKeys

-    class ImageClassificationFoldersDataSource(DataSource):
+    class ImageClassificationFoldersInput(Input):
         def load_data(self, folder: str, dataset: Any) -> Iterable:
             # The dataset is optional but can be useful to save some metadata.